stuffnting/11ty-notes/setup-and-config.md

 The default config file, `defaultConfig.js`, is on [GitHub](https://github.com/11ty/eleventy/blob/master/src/defaultConfig.js).

-For the document action see [here](https://www.11ty.dev/docs/config/).
+For the documentation see [here](https://www.11ty.dev/docs/config/).

 Many of these options can be applied at the command line, as well as in the config file.